PrisonTeam/Prison/Prison/docs/prison_docs_xxx_setting_up_Vault.md

 * Restart your server.
 Do not use **/reload** (or it could seal Vault).

-* The plugin's ready as it is and will give economy supports hooked with EssentialsX economy.
+* The plugin's ready as it is and will give economy supports hooked with EssentialsX economy or any economy plugin compatible or built on vault.

 <hr style="height:1px; border:none; color:#aaf; background-color:#aaf;">